johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 User agents MAY provide users the option of preventing persistent storage of cookies across sessions.
-When configured thusly, user agents MUST treat all received cookies as if the persistent-flag were set to false.
-Some popular user agents expose this functionality via "private browsing" mode
+When configured thusly, user agents MUST treat all received cookies as if their expiry-time is null.
-{{Aggarwal2010}}.

 ## Expiration Dates